yongenaelf/remix-project/apps/remix-ide/meetings.md

 #### doc update for release

-For each remix IDE PR, check whether the documentation needs to be updated.
+For each aelf Studio PR, check whether the documentation needs to be updated.
 If so, either
     - update the doc with and link to the PR
     - create an issue with the label "documentation"